Djenné: Songhai Empire

+After the Songhai

 The Moroccan sultan, Ahmad al-Mansur, wanted to control the export of gold and in 1590 sent an army of 4,000 mercenaries across the Sahara led by the converted Spaniard Judar Pasha.
 The Songhai were defeated at the Battle of Tondibi in 1591 and this led to the collapse of their empire.
+In 1599 the Mali Empire attempted to fill the void, but was defeated by the Moroccans outside the walls of Djenne.

-In the 17th century Djenné was a thriving centre of trade and learning.
+Despite the fall of the Songhai, Djenné remained a thriving centre of trade and learning.
 In his chronicle al-Sadi describes the town in 1655, 70 years after the Moroccan conquest: